 So, how do you go about writing your life story?

 First, understand that a memoir isn’t purely a list of chronological events.
 I was born… then I ate cereal on the 22nd of September…then I… No, I think we can all agree this is boring and would be a memoir mistake.
 Yes, you will include dates and it’s best not to jump around the time line like a crazed kangaroo on frosted coco sugar squares, but we need to find the right stories to share.

-Sit down and write out the summaries of important events that brought you to where you are today.
-Just a few lines that communicate to you.
+Now that you have your purpose firmly in mind, it’s time to sit down to the first draft.
+I suggest that you begin by jotting down the summaries of important events that brought you to where you are today.
+Just a few lines that communicate the incidents to you.
 Trace your journey through these key incidents, so that you can lay out the breadcrumbs that others may follow.

-As you identify these segments, zero in on the purpose of the scene.
-If you can’t identify a purpose, toss the scene.
+As you identify these segments, remember the purpose of the book as well as the scene that you are writing.
+If you can’t identify a purpose for an incident, toss the scene.
 Be ruthless about this.
 Here are a few examples of a good purpose for a scene:

 - Introducing an important character

 - Showing a turning point in some key aspect of your life